-If you’re afraid of making the wrong choice, look at your folk guitar manufacturer’s website and you will find the type of strings installed (usually “light”).
+If you’re afraid of making the wrong choice, look at your folk guitar manufacturer’s product website and you will find the type of strings installed — usually 'light'.
 You don't want to install heavy gauge string or bass guitar strings when you want acoustic strings.

 Steel strings have particularly strong tension so check to see if there are any contraindications for the installation of the truss rod.
 Again, check the factory advised string gauge.

-To add to the issues, the biggest disadvantage of steel strings is that they oxidize due to sweat from hands.
+To add to the issues, the biggest disadvantage of steel strings is that they oxidize due to sweat from your hands.
 Therefore, it is necessary to wipe the strings well after playing the guitar so that they do not rust.
-You could get strings that are corrosion resistant strings - or else, change strings often.
+You could get strings that are corrosion resistant strings.
+If not, change the strings often.

 Electric guitar strings are generally made out of nickel plated steel, the steel is used to make a stronger sound and the nickel improves the durability and the touch.
 There are also strings only made out of nickel or stainless steel.
 The nickel gives a more vintage sound, while the stainless steel produces a brilliant sound and will be chosen for its longevity.

 If you’re just starting out playing the guitar and you're not sure what to choose, don't add to your confusion — pick regular strings (.010/.046) for now, regardless of your goals or style.
-The light strings are easier to press against the fingerboard on the guitar neck, whilst the higher gauges are designed for jazz guitar and those committed to a rich tone.
+The light strings are easier to press against the fingerboard on the guitar neck, whilst the higher gauge types are designed for jazz guitar and those committed to a rich tone.
 When you are more experienced, you will know your needs and desires better.

-While you're thinking about strings, check out everything you need to know about the guitar strap…
+While you're thinking about strings, check out everything you need to know about the guitar strap.